 Over the years Heather has won numerous awards from public relations associations, including CPRS.
 As a scholar, she was the first Canadian to win the Arthur W. Page Society/Institute for Public Relations Case Study Competition grand prize.

 Heather enjoys mentoring the next generation of communicators.
 She has participated in CPRS Hamilton’s mentorship program and teaches crisis communications and healthcare communications to grad students at McMaster University.
 She has been honoured to receive two service awards from CPRS Hamilton – the Mentorship Award in 2009, and the Dr. Louis J. Cahill Distinguished Service Award in 2016.

 Kathleen Garrett APR

 Kathleen Garrett is an accredited public relations professional with 10 years of experience spanning the not-for-profit, public and private sectors.
 She is currently the Senior Communications Officer for the Education Quality and Accountability Office, where she has leadership for the agency's inaugural stakeholder engagement strategy for parents, as well as for research communications.
 She plays a fundamental role in strategic communications planning, issues management and day-to-day operations.
 Prior to joining EQAO, Kathleen was the Senior Communications Officer for Toronto Rehab, where she managed communications strategies to support corporate milestones and advances in patient care and education and to address issues and crises.
 In this role, Kathleen developed a corporate communications plan that helped the hospital secure full accreditation, a feat less than 10 per cent of hospitals achieve.
 Kathleen has a Master of Arts degree in strategic communication from the University of Central Lancashire and a post-graduate certificate in corporate communications from Seneca College.

-Corporate Communications and Public Relations
+Professor and Coordinator, Public Relations Programs

 Chair, National Conference Educator Stream Subcommittee